FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-04-10-bungeecord.md

 6. Scroll down and set `online-mode` to `false`.

-7. Save the file and return to the file manager.
+7. Save the file and return to the File Manager.

 8. Locate and open `spigot.yml`.